 Temporary Works Coordinator

 This course is tailored for those on site with responsibility for managing all forms of temporary works.
-It is designed so that senior management, and those who engage with contractors, have confidence they are working to an assessed standard of knowledge.
+It is designed so that senior management, and those who engage with contractors have confidence they are working to an assessed standard through established procedures and knowledge of the temporary works.

 Who is it for: